plustim/Bamazon/README.md

 - Add a new product
 ![add product](demo/5.png "Skip-Its seem cool with the kids this season.")
 ![added product](demo/6.png "I really hope these sell.")
-- Adding a new product with the same name as an existing product will try to resolve the conflict
+- Adding a new product with the same name as an existing product will ask to combine the items
 ![add existing](demo/7.png "Oh, I guess we already have these.")

 ### Supervisor View (bamazonSupervisor.js)